Research & Patient Center

 Approved Treatments for ALS

-The quality of life of patients with ALS can often be improved by various treatments and interventions.
+The quality of life of people livign with ALS can often be improved by various treatments and interventions.
 We at the Foundation realize that managing symptoms is often a full-time responsibility for the patient and their caregivers.
-Connecting with a clinic such as the Lois Insolia ALS Clinic at the Les Turner ALS Research and Patient Center helps patients and their families coordinate care in the best way possible.
+Connecting with a clinic such as the Lois Insolia ALS Clinic at the Les Turner ALS Center at Northwestern Medicine helps people living with ALS and their families coordinate care in the best way possible.
 Care provided by experts in ALS multidisciplinary centers has been shown to prolong survival (Miller, et. al., 2009).

-Proper positioning, exercise, physical therapy and medications can help patients manage their symptoms.
-Your doctor at the Lois Insolia ALS Clinic at the Les Turner ALS Research and Patient Center can help you decide which of the available therapies are right for you.
+Proper positioning, exercise, physical therapy and medications can help people living with ALS manage their symptoms.
+Your doctor at the Lois Insolia ALS Clinic at the Les Turner ALS Center can help you decide which of the available therapies are right for you.
 For example, a feeding tube may be suggested if there is inadequate nutrition, extended meal times, rapid weight loss, high risk of aspiration (inhaling food or liquids into the lungs) or recurrent pneumonia.
 A wide range of devices and techniques can address problems with communication.
 Ultimately, ALS may result in sleep interruptions and changes in breathing, requiring consideration of airway clearance therapies.
 This may range from medications to non-invasive (mask) ventilation to a tracheostomy with mechanical ventilation.

-Although there is no existing cure for ALS, the Les Turner ALS Foundation continues to advocate for advances in ALS research and patient care, as it has for over 40 years.
+Although there is no existing cure for ALS, the Les Turner ALS Foundation continues to advocate for advances in ALS research and support services, as it has for over 40 years.
 Listed below are FDA-approved treatments.
 Decisions regarding medication should be made in consultation with your neuromuscular specialist and should be part of a comprehensive treatment approach.

-On Friday, May 5, the FDA approved the first ALS treatment in 22 years – Radicava™, an infusion treatment from MT Pharma America, also known as edaravone.
+In May, 2017, the FDA approved the first ALS treatment in 22 years – Radicava™, an infusion treatment from MT Pharma America, also known as edaravone.
 According to the FDA, the pivotal clinical trial for Radicava in Japan showed a 33 percent slowing of loss of function in participants as rated on the ALS Functional Rating Scale.
-While there is still much to be known about Radicava, its availability and administration, this is a promising step for ALS patients.
+While there is still much to be known about Radicava, its availability and administration, this is a promising step for people living with ALS.
 We are hopeful this drug will become part of an overall treatment plan for people with ALS.
 To learn more about Radicava, read our FAQ

 Searchlight Support is now open for people living with ALS who have been prescribed Radicava.
 Searchlight Support is a hub that aids in the insurance benefits investigation process for patients in preparation for availability of RADICAVA™.